Senegal confirms first coronavirus case: health ministry

 DAKAR (Reuters) - Senegal’s health minister on Monday announced the first case of coronavirus in the country, the second case in sub-Saharan Africa after one was confirmed in Nigeria last week.

-The patient is a French man who lives in Senegal and flew back from France on Feb.
-26, Health Minister Abdoulaye Diouf Sarr told reporters.
-The patient had since been in contact with his wife and two children and is now under quarantine in a hospital in the capital Dakar.

-The rapid spread of the new coronavirus has increased fears of a pandemic, prompting governments to step up control measures and sending global markets into a dive.
+The rapid spread of the new coronavirus has increased fears of a pandemic, prompting governments to step up control measures and sending global financial markets into a dive.

+The patient is a French man who lives in Senegal and came back from a skiing holiday in France on Feb.
+26 on an Air Senegal flight, Health Minister Abdoulaye Diouf Sarr told reporters.

+He passed a temperature check at the capital Dakar’s main airport on his return but developed a fever two days later and went to a private clinic for a check-up, the minister said.
+That clinic alerted the authorities who have quarantined him in Dakar’s Fann Hospital.

 As of Monday, there have been over 89,000 cases of the virus globally, the majority in China, according to a Reuters tally.
 Outside of China, it has spread to 66 countries, with more than 8,800 cases and 130 deaths.
 Globally, the illness has killed over 3,000 people.